 Automakers continue to add more rich visuals to digital displays on the dashboards and center stacks of their vehicles.
 Developing those visuals, which consumers often expect to be on par with their smartphones or video games, can be a long and challenging process.
-But real-time 3D graphics is making development faster and easier while offering the designer greater flexibility in the final outcome.
+But real-time 3D graphics that can render things like traffic scenes with multiple cars are making development faster and easier while offering the designer greater flexibility in the final outcome.

 By Ville Kolppo.
 Ville is presenting at the WardsAuto User Experience Conference Oct.
 1 in Novi, MI.

 In real-time 3D, the details of a three-dimensional scene are calculated so quickly on a graphics chip, and sent so frequently to the display, as to deliver an apparently smooth animation.
 Real-time 3D rendering is not a new concept: video game graphics have been rendered in real-time for decades.
 Today, however, it is becoming a critical factor in automotive user interface (UI) design.